nevadza/Godot-GeolocationPlugin-GDScript-Wrapper/README.md

 ## Install Wrapper

-1. Copy `GeolocationWrapper.gd`, `Location.gd`, `LocationRequest.gd` and `LocationWatcher.gd` to your project
+1. Navigate to <https://github.com/nevadzask/Godot-GeolocationPlugin-GDScript-Wrapper/releases/> and download the latest release.
+2. Extract the contents of the project zip file into your project.
-2. Add `GeolocationWrapper.gd` to Project > AutoLoad as "GeolocationWrapper"
+3. Add `GeolocationWrapper.gd` to Project > AutoLoad as "GeolocationWrapper"

 ## Initialization